-Tier 4 is the student category and individuals from outside the EEA who wish to study at a UK university will need to be sponsored by the educational establishment to undertake their studies.
+Tier 4 applies to individuals from outside the EEA who wish to study at a UK university.
+Individuals will need to be sponsored by the educational establishment to undertake their studies.

 Some students at college or university who hold a Tier 4 visa are permitted to undertake supplementary work whilst in the UK, this depends on the level of the course you are studying and the type of sponsor you have.